 Lazy Lizard serves craft beer, burgers and pub-style food in a relaxed courtyard setting.
 It is popular with locals and visitors alike, particularly on warm evenings.

-Karoo Kombuis offers traditional South African fare — think bobotie, potjiekos and Karoo lamb — in a setting that feels like dining in someone’s home.
+Karoo Kombuis offers traditional South African fare, think bobotie, potjiekos and Karoo lamb, in a setting that feels like dining in someone’s home.
 The menu changes regularly based on what is available locally.
+Booking is essential.

 The town’s Saturday Farmers Market brings together local producers selling everything from baked goods and preserves to olive oil and dried fruit.
 It runs from early morning and is the social hub of the week for residents and visitors alike.